Sentilix/buffalo/Buffalo/ReadMe.txt

 ---------------
 Version 0.7.0b3:
 * Fixed LUA errors during initalizing when an "unsupported" class (e.g. a Warrior) logged on.
+* Fixed LUA error when learning new spells as an "unsupported" class.

 Version 0.7.0b2: